The Barrie Film Festival is a not for profit organization that provides film fans unique experiences through year-round programming.

 The Barrie Film Festival screens and operates on the traditional land of the Anishnaabeg people.
 The Anishnaabeg include the Odawa, Ojibwe, and Pottawatomi nations, collectively known as the Three Fires Confederacy.
 We are dedicated to honouring Indigenous history and culture and are committed to moving forward in the spirit of reconciliation and respect with all First Nation, Métis and Inuit people.

 Catering to a broader audience to create a special and accessible venue on the waterfront, with family-friendly films and presented free-of-charge to the Barrie community.
-These screenings are a good fit in collaboration with the Lawn Chair Luminata: Waterfront series, which bring together theatre, music, film and art set in the downtown parks.
+These screenings are a good fit in collaboration with the Downtown BIA’s Lawn Chair Luminata series, which bring together theatre, music, film and art set in the downtown parks.

 This year-round series started in 1995 and is where it all began for the BFF.
 We show a selection of Canadian, Independent and World cinema to a loyal and ever building audience on the first Wednesday of the month from February – April and October – December.